nerettilab/SIMBA3D/README.md

 # Sparse Input File Formats

 Currently there is a json input format where you specify the row index, column index, and count values as arrays.
 This is a very new feature.
-The previous input formats still work, and are left untouched.
+The previous output formats still work, and are left untouched.
 See the sparse example for details.

-The input data can also be passed in as a csv data.
+(coming soon) I am working on a comma delimited input format as well.

 I am still working on the documentation for this (much harder than just coding it).

-The data_format_examples has updated versions of the input formats.